-Preparations for the 2022 Pre- Kindergarten Class are a focus for this term- if your family, or a family you know of, is interested in access to the Pre Kindy programme for next year, (2022) please make contact with the School Office- (places are limited).
-Interviews are currently underway and prospective new Pre Kindy students and their families will join us at this year’s Open Morning Tour on Tuesday 26th October.
+Preparations for the 2023 Pre- Kindergarten Class are a focus for this term- if your family, or a family you know of, is interested in access to the Pre Kindy programme for next year, (2023) please make contact with the School Office- (places are limited).
+Interviews are currently underway and prospective new Pre Kindy students and their families will join us at next term’s Open Morning Tour in October.

-All Sacred Heart Primary School, Highgate parents are asked to confirm their plans for the 2022 School Year and indicate this in writing.
-As this information is to assist with administrative plans for waiting enrolments and staffing levels, you are asked to ensure the completion of the forwarded Forms survey to the School Office by Friday 24th September.
+All Sacred Heart Primary School, Highgate parents have been asked to confirm their plans for the 2023 School Year, and indicate this in writing.
+As this information is to assist with administrative plans for waiting enrolments and staffing levels, you are asked to ensure the completion of the forwarded Forms survey to the School Office by Friday 23rd September.

 As stated in the school’s Enrolment and Fee Setting and Collection Policies, failure to provide a term’s notice in writing of a student’s withdrawal, will incur an additional term’s Tuition Fees.

 In closing, can I thank you all for your wonderful efforts to determine what has been a successful and happy term here at Sacred Heart!
 I extend my thanks to the staff for their attention to detail and hard work, to ensure things are always prepared and ready for our children.